 Squamous Cell Carcinoma (SCC) – the second most common type usually occurring in sun exposed areas but can develop anywhere on the body.
-They may arise from pre-cancerous lesions called actinic keratosis which are dry, scaly lesion.
+They may arise from pre-cancerous lesions called actinic keratoses which are dry, scaly lesions.
 Typically they look like a red, crusted bump or rough scaly patch.

 Melanoma – the most lethal form of skin cancer because it can spread to the lymph system and internal organs.
 If often develops in an existing mole or a new mole.
 Typically they are brown to black lesions that have uneven borders, colors or surfaces.
 When they appear on sun-damaged skin such as the face, melanomas may look like a brown patch or unevenly colored freckle.
 Self skin checks are so important to detect changes in existing moles and to spot new ones.

 There is a wide range of skin cancer treatments available.
 Your provider will discuss the appropriate treatment based on several factors including but not limited to: